Xpeng1999/Xpeng1999.github.io/_pages/about.md

   - /about.html
 ---

+I am a master's student of Biomedical Engineering at Tsinghua University, advised by
+<a href="https://scholar.google.com/citations?user=yD3IOXkAAAAJ&hl=en&oi=ao" style="color: rgb(102, 8, 116);">Prof.Peiwu Qin</a>.
-I am a master's student of Biomedical Engineering at Tsinghua University, advised by [Prof.Peiwu Qin](https://scholar.google.com/citations?user=yD3IOXkAAAAJ&hl=en&oi=ao).
-Prior to that, I completed my bachelor’s in Electronic and Information Engineering at China University of Mining and Technology, where I worked with [Prof.Meng Lei](https://faculty.cumt.edu.cn/LM123456789101112/zh_CN/index/167772/list/).
+Prior to that, I completed my bachelor’s in Electronic and Information Engineering at China University of Mining and Technology, where I worked with
+<a href="https://faculty.cumt.edu.cn/LM123456789101112/zh_CN/index/167772/list/" style="color: rgb(102, 8, 116);">Prof.Meng Lei</a>.

 My current research interests include Bio photonics, Medical Imaging and Medical AI.
 Specifically, I am interested in (a) integrating an optical system for fundus imaging and refractive testing and (b) correcting microscopy aberrations of cell images by utilizing conditional diffusion model.
 Moreover, I am also focusing on (c) eliminating microscopy aberration using conditional diffusion models.